Dear St. Joseph School Families,

 St. Joseph School works in partnership with two school counselors that are on-site two days per week: Mr. Mike Weir (David Hoy & Associates) and Mrs. Anna Gryska (Phoenix School Counseling).
 Also, several SJS staff members attended a Peace of Mind Social/Emotional Health training in August.
 As a school community, we will emphasize the critical importance of mental health and well being among our students and staff.
 Social emotional learning (SEL) activities will be integrated into all students’ daily classroom experiences.

-Effective 9/19/2021, all students, staff, and visitors to St. Joseph School are required to wear a face covering.
+All students, staff, and visitors to St. Joseph School are required to wear a face covering.
 This requirement is based on the CDC transmission level data levels.
 Face coverings will be required while transmission levels are in the high and substantial levels, and will be recommended when transmission levels are moderate or low.

 Student mask breaks happen throughout the day, including during outdoor classes, recess, physical education class, lunch, and snack time.

 Minnesota Department of Health strongly recommends face coverings for all people regardless of vaccination status.

 All volunteers will be asked to complete a daily health screening checklist as part of the sign in process and wear a mask while in the school building during school hours.
 This will help limit exposure.

 In the event of an increase of positive COVID-19 cases in our school community, St. Joseph School may require students and staff to wear face coverings at some points throughout the school year (such as after holidays, breaks, or travel).
 Also, St. Joseph School will follow all state, federal, or Archdiocesan mandates.